ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 Computation of the surface mass balance
 ---------------------------------------

+This section describes the computation of surface mass balance and associated runoff terms.
+The description here only applies to regions where glacial melt runs off and is replaced by ice, not to regions where glacial melt remains in place.
+Thus, by default, this only applies to Greenland and Antarctica, not to mountain glaciers elsewhere in the world.
+(See also :numref:`Glacier regions`.)

 The SMB of a glacier or ice sheet is the net annual accumulation/ablation of mass at the upper surface.
 Ablation is defined as the mass of water that runs off to the ocean.
 Not all the surface